-This function calculates the sine of an angle in radians, or converts an array of angles into an array of sines.
+This calculates the sine of an angle in radians, or converts an array of angles into sines.

-'''

-Func Sin(x|x[]);
+Func Sin(x|x[]|x[][]);

-'''

-The angle, expressed in radians, or a real array of angles.
-The best accuracy of the result is obtained when the angle is in the range -2π to 2π .
+- The angle, expressed in radians, or a real array of angles.
+The best accuracy of the result is obtained when the angle is in the range -2π to 2π . - Returns When the argument is an array, the function replaces the array with the sines and returns 0 or a negative error code.
+When the argument is not an array the function returns the sine of the angle.